Perspective | Traditional school isn’t always the way to go, and I wish my parents had seen that earlier

 There are ways we can help children do this: Alternative Education Campuses and specialty programs like community-based Vo-tech programs mirror dual education tracks, which found success overseas in countries such as Germany, Austria and Switzerland.
 These apprenticeship-oriented programs take a young person’s interest and foster it from an early age.
 Developing childhood interests can benefit both individuals and society.

 If my parents filled days with guidance and support to foster curiosity outside the classroom, instead of redirection to traditional academics, there would be very little against which a child could rebel.
-I realize this is easier said than done, of course, when we live in a society where traditional schooling reins.
+I realize this is easier said than done, of course, when we live in a society where traditional schooling reigns.
 But to at least consider this as our children grow and change, and as we see who they truly are, may save a few souls.

 I consider this as I learn to raise my children, an infant girl and a toddler boy.
 I won’t pretend to know everything.
 My goal is to say I don’t know, let’s find out more, rather than this is how it must be done.
 I aim to be a companion in their journeys, not a warden.
 I will spend their lives, and my own, trying to understand them and to listen to their needs.
 This will help me direct them rather than allow my past, my anxieties, expectations, and experiences dictate their way forward.
 I aim to inspire their learning through curiosity, not resentment.